smarteist/PHP2Blade/README.md

 # PHP to Blade Converter

-PHP2Blade is a php library for converting regular php view files to laravel blade template engine files.
+PHP2Blade is a php library for converting ordinary php view files to laravel blade template engine files.

 ## Installation